cubitouch/EnixBoard/README.md

 # EnixBoard
-Modular library for board playing game
+Modular library to help you build a board playing game

 # Why
 This library allow you to create board game by simply having: